yk-liu/yk-liu.github.io/_posts/2019-05-14-Introduction-to-QC-and-TQC-Ising-Anyons/2019-05-14-Introduction-to-QC-and-TQC-Ising-Anyons.md

 As is described before, since fusion is equivalent to a measurement, the only way to achieve superposition is to have an "incomplete measurement".
 For $4$ anyons, a certain total fusion result (called a sector) has two intermediate channels.
 In our case, we will always pull our $\sigma$ anyons pairwise form the vacuum, and fusion them back into the vacuum.

-The upside-down fusion tree symbolizes that these anyons are pulled from vacuum.
+The upside-down fusion tree symbolizes that these anyons are pulled from the vacuum.

 ## Encoding Two Q-Bits

 <img src="https://raw.githubusercontent.com/yk-liu/yk-liu.github.io/master/_posts/2019-05-14-Introduction-to-QC-and-TQC-Ising-Anyons/assets/two-qubit.png" alt="Anyons fusion space two Qubits" width="60%">

 The same can be done for $2$ Qubits. $6$ anyons can encode two qubits.
 Following the same pattern, $2N$ anyons have $2^{N-1}$ intermediate fusion channels, and can thus encode $N-1$ qubits.
-The upside-down fusion tree symbolizes that these anyons are pulled from vacuum.
+The upside-down fusion tree symbolizes that these anyons are pulled from the vacuum.

-As you can imagine, with the increase of the number of qubits, the fusion tree will become considerably larger and harder to draw.
+As you can imagine, with the increase in the number of qubits, the fusion tree will become considerably larger and harder to draw.
 A new type of fusion diagram came into existence just to save some space.
 The idea depicted as below.

 <img src="https://raw.githubusercontent.com/yk-liu/yk-liu.github.io/master/_posts/2019-05-14-Introduction-to-QC-and-TQC-Ising-Anyons/assets/different-fusion-diagrams.png" alt="different fusion diagrams" width="60%">